A Notion of Uniqueness for the Adversarial Bayes Classifier: Examples

-However, one can show that $b(\e)$ does not satisfy the second order necessary condition \cref{eq:second_order_necessary_b} (see \cref{app:gaussians_equal_variances}).
+However, the point $b(\e)$ does not satisfy the second order necessary condition \cref{eq:second_order_necessary_b} (see \cref{app:gaussians_equal_variances}).
 Thus the candidate sets for the Bayes classifier are $\Rset$, $\emptyset$, and $(a(\e),+\infty)$.
 The fourth bullet of \cref{thm:1d_degenerate} implies that none of these sets could be equivalent up to degeneracy.
 By comparing the adversarial risks of these three sets, one can show that the set $(a(\e),+\infty)$ is an adversarial Bayes classifier iff $\e\leq \frac{\mu_1-\mu_0} 2$ and $\Rset$, $\emptyset$ are adversarial Bayes classifiers iff $\e\geq \frac{\mu_1-\mu_0} 2$ (see \cref{app:gaussians_equal_variances} for details).
 Thus the adversarial Bayes classifier is unique up to degeneracy only when $\e<\frac{\mu_1-\mu_0} 2$. \end{example}

-When $\e\leq (\mu_1-\mu_0)/2$, the set $(a(1/2),+\infty)$ is both a Bayes classifier and an adversarial Bayes classifier, and thus there is no accuracy-robustness tradeoff.
+When $\e\leq \frac{\mu_1-\mu_0}2$, the set $(a(\e),+\infty)$ is both a Bayes classifier and an adversarial Bayes classifier, and thus there is no accuracy-robustness tradeoff.
 In this example, uniqueness up to degeneracy fails for all sufficiently large $\e$.
 In contrast, the example below demonstrates a distribution for which the adversarial Bayes classifier is unique up to degeneracy for all $\e$.

-\begin{example}[Gaussian Mixtures--- equal means] Consider a Gaussian mixture with $p_0(x)=\frac{1-\lambda}{\sqrt{2\pi}\sigma_0} e^{-x^2/2\sigma_0^2}$ and $p_1(x)=\frac{\lambda}{\sqrt{2\pi}\sigma_1}e^{-x^2/2\sigma_1^2}$.
+\begin{example}[Gaussian mixtures--- equal means] Consider a gaussian mixture with $p_0(x)=\frac{1-\lambda}{\sqrt{2\pi}\sigma_0} e^{-x^2/2\sigma_0^2}$, $p_1(x)=\frac{\lambda}{\sqrt{2\pi}\sigma_1}e^{-x^2/2\sigma_1^2}$, and $\lambda\geq 1/2$.
 Assume that $p_0$ has a larger variance than $p_1$ but that the peak of $p_0$ is below the peak of $p_1$, or other words, $\sigma_0>\sigma_1$ but $\frac \lambda{\sigma_1}>\frac{1-\lambda}{\sigma_0}$, see \cref{fig:gaussian_equal_means} for a depiction.
 Calculations similar to \cref{ex:gaussians_equal_variances} show that the adversarial Bayes classifier is unique up to degeneracy for every $\e$, and is given by $(-b(\e),b(\e))$ where